Charleston, West Virginia, sets summer record for rainfall - NewsBreak

 Five of the 10 rainiest summers in Charleston have occurred this century.
 The others happened in 2003, 2006, 2013 and 2018, the weather service said.

-The post Charleston, West Virginia, sets summer record for rainfall appeared first on West Virginia Daily News .
+The post Charleston, West Virginia, sets summer record for rainfall appeared first on The Hinton News .

 Comments / 0